binpash/pash/compiler/parser/ceda/README.md

 It has the same usage as `json_to_shell` e.g.,

 ```
-$ ./json_to_shell2 hello_world.json
+$ cat /pash/evaluation/hello-world.sh | ../parse_to_json.native | ./json_to_shell2
 if [ $(uname) = "Darwin" ]; then a=/usr/share/dict/web2; else a=/usr/share/dict/words; fi
 if [ -f ${a} ]; then cat ${a} ${a} ${a} ${a} ${a} ${a} ${a} ${a} | grep "\\(.\\).*\\1\\(.\\).*\\2\\(.\\).*\\3\\(.\\).*\\4" | wc -l; else echo "Dictionary file ${a} not found.."; fi
 ```

-It can also read from standard input instead.
+Alternatively, it can will read from a file specified as the first parameter.

 ### Testing